 Roam quiet hills and valleys and cross a few small streams along the intermediate 5.6-mile Downey Hill Full Loop in the Laura Hare Nature Preserve.

 Sustained climbs up long narrow ridgelines will get your heart pumping on the 4.8-mile Scarce O’Fat Trail in Yellowwood State Forest, but the views from High King Hill are worth the effort.

 Hoosier National Forest

-From log cabins and charming cottages to quaint B&Bs and classic inns, you’ll find plenty of unique places to rest your legs and replenish your strength for a hike the next day.
+From log cabins and charming cottages to quaint B&Bs and classic inns, you’ll find plenty of unique places to rest your legs and replenish your strength for an invigorating hike the next day.

 Authentic BBQ.
 Biscuits with apple butter.
 Craft beer.
 Homemade fudge.
 Delight your tastebuds as you explore Brown County’s eclectic mix of restaurants, cafés, sweet shops, breweries, wineries, distilleries, and more!